LiaScript/docs/README.md

                           --{{1}}--
 The easiest and probably most obvious representation of a simple plot, would be the following.
 A header with some names and columns that contain numbers.
-The first column is interpreted as the main column and thus defines the $x$ values and the rest is up to you.
+The first column is interpreted as the main column and thus defines the <var>x</var>
+values, the rest is up to you.
 A cell is then only associated with a number, if the first "word", _sequence of characters separated by a space_, can be parsed as a number.
 The `0km` within this example gets ignored.
 So if you want certain values to be ignored, simply attach something directly to the number, or add a character in front of it.